 Issue: This simple WordPress site was randomly spiking the CPU for over a year at 75-100%.
 Once every 2-4 days, sometimes every day.
 Sometimes for five minutes sometimes for an hour.
 When checking during an event Apache was always the high CPU consumer.
 As it’s just a hobby I was interested but not too worried, but… people may be having trouble visiting this amazing website!
 LOL.
-The options were to turn off monitoring (fixed!) or see if we could find .
+The options were to turn off monitoring (it’s fixed!) or see if we could find the culprit.
 We learned a lot on the way as always!

-- NGINX – Building a clone of the site using NGINX.
-I figured a clean build + the optimal (so some say!) website engine for WordPress might do the trick and would be fun to learn.
-I abandoned when I started getting high CPU reports from Digital Ocean soon after.
+- NGINX – Building a clone of the site using the LEMP stack.
+I figured a clean build + NGINX the optimal Web Server engine for WordPress (so some say!) might do the trick and would be fun to learn.
+I abandoned when I started getting similar high CPU reports to what I’d seen with my LAMP build.

 - Fresh start – built a fresh LAMP droplet.
-All the latest tools and my amazing admin skillz having now done this least 3-4 times.
-Fresh everything, except the database.
+All the latest tools and my amazingly honed admin skillz having now done this least 3 or 4 times!
+Fresh setup of everything, except the database.
 Initial hopes soon crushed when High CPU reports started coming in after 4 days and continued.
 Like the Windows guy I am I tried rebooting as last resort knowing full well it wouldn’t help because, it’s not Windows…

 - Plugins – Deactivating caching and other suspect plug-ins that may perform resource intensive tasks.

-- Update – Apache, MySQL, PHP and Ubuntu
+- Update to latest – Apache, MySQL, PHP and Ubuntu

 - Cron jobs – took a look, suddenly found myself in front of a medicine cabinet reaching for an aspirin…

-Solution – like a lazy lad I dropped a Lincoln$ on it
+Solution that worked – Like a lazy lad I dropped a Lincoln$ on it…

-- Resized my droplet – added a second virtual CPU upping my game to 2 vCPUs running with 2gb memory (rocket ship!
+- Resized my droplet – by adding a second virtual CPU, upping my game to 2 vCPUs running with 2gb memory (rocket ship!
 LOL).